Resources for Preventing Infection Prevention and Control (IPAC) Lapses

 Public health units investigate IPAC lapses and provide support and resources as outlined in the Ministry of Health and Long-Term Care’s (MOHLTC) Ontario Public Health Standards and Protocols.
 Some regulatory colleges may also investigate IPAC lapses.
 Public Health Ontario (PHO) provides scientific and technical advice to local public health units during an investigation including consultations and risk assessments, as required.

-PHO has developed resources below to support the prevention of IPAC lapses in clinical office practice and aide in IPAC lapse investigations.
+PHO has developed resources below to support the prevention of IPAC lapses and aide in IPAC lapse investigations.